Skip to main content

 Beyond traditional hormone replacement, peptide therapies offer another avenue for systemic recalibration, particularly for active adults and athletes seeking improvements in body composition, recovery, and overall vitality.
 These peptides work by stimulating the body’s natural production of growth hormone, rather than directly introducing exogenous growth hormone.

 Key peptides in this category include Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, and Hexarelin.
-These agents act on different receptors to promote the pulsatile release of from the pituitary gland.
+These agents act on different receptors to promote the pulsatile release of growth hormone from the pituitary gland.
 MK-677, an oral growth hormone secretagogue, also works to increase growth hormone and IGF-1 levels.
 The benefits can include improved muscle gain, reduced body fat, enhanced sleep quality, and accelerated tissue repair, all of which can counteract the catabolic effects of chronic cortisol.

 Other Targeted Peptides